vishwasg217/website/docs/blog/posts/tf_idf_explained.md

 ### Pros

-1. Simple and easy to understand
-2. Effective in identifying important words in a document
-3. Can be used for many NLP tasks like text classification, clustering, and information retrieval.
-4. Sparse representation
-5. Works with large datasets and high-dimensional data ? not sure about this one
+1. **Simple and easy to implement**: TF-IDF is straightforward to implement, making it accessible for various applications in text analysis and NLP.
+2. **Effective Keyword Extraction**: It ranks words based on their frequency in a document relative to their frequency across a corpus, which enhances the identification of significant keywords.
+3. **Works with large datasets**: The more sophisticated implementations of TF-IDF can handle large datasets efficiently.

 ### Cons

-1. Doesn't consider the order of words
-2. Does not have semantic understanding
+1. **Biased towards long documents**: TF-IDF can be biased towards longer documents, as they tend to have higher term frequencies.
+2. **Does not have semantic understanding**: TF-IDF does not consider the semantic meaning of words, which can lead to misinterpretation in context-rich environments.
-3. No Handling of Synonyms or Polysemy: It cannot resolve ambiguity in meaning (e.g., "bank" as a financial institution vs. a riverbank).
+3. **No Handling of Synonyms or Polysemy**: While TF-IDF is effective, it may not perform as well in scenarios requiring deeper contextual understanding, such as sentiment analysis or nuanced language processing.
+It cannot resolve ambiguity in meaning (e.g., "bank" as a financial institution vs. a riverbank).

 ## The Math Behind TF-IDF